 Hill Crest Memorial Funeral Home is known for its personal touch.
 We visit with people, sit down and ask key questions about the person we’re honoring.
 We listen to families and help them celebrate the lives of their loved ones.

 Our funeral home team is experienced with both traditional and more modern funeral celebrations.
 Over the years, we've found that a personalized funeral makes a beautiful lasting memory.
 For a rodeo rider, we displayed trophies and photos at the funeral home.
 Instead of flowers on his casket, we used his horse saddle and cowboy hat.
 Funeral guests wore jeans and belt buckles as a tribute.
-The family of a lady known for her delicious cookies selected a recipe and we had cookies made to pass out to guests at the memorial service.
-Guests got copies of her famous Christmas cookie recipe to take home.
+The family of a woman known for her delicious cookies selected a recipe and we had cookies made to pass out to guests at the memorial service.
+Guests received copies of her famous Christmas cookie recipe to take home.

 There are so many unique ways to personalize a funeral service.
 If you’re interested in a personalized funeral, let us know and we’ll design something truly special.